pik3d/19en/README.md

 You can view the stack in the "frame by frame" mode, like a video clip.
 During clip you can stop it and change the angles of view, colors, lighting.

+The functionality of version 20 is extended by Eigen/Singular Values Decomposition of Matrix and Regression analyses based on "The Apache Commons Mathematics Library".

 The framework has simple but effective 2D-graphics tools for displaying columns and rows of matrices.
 Simple graph-editor can add text, lines, figures to chart.
 2D-graphics can be saved in vector format: WMF - "Windows Meta File".